Utah’s state motto is “Industry,” but I’m going to propose a new one: “Home of Eagle Scouts.”

-No state produced more Eagle Scouts in 2015 than Utah.
-Thanks in large part to the strong support Scouting receives from the LDS church there, 5,765 young men became Eagle Scouts in Utah in 2015.
+That’s because no state produced more Eagle Scouts in 2016 than Utah.
+Thanks in large part to the strong support Scouting receives from the LDS church there, 5,664 young men became Eagle Scouts in Utah in 2016.

-Utah tops this list as well, but the population-adjusted numbers move these states into the top 10: Idaho, Wyoming, Missouri, Rhode Island, Kansas and Kentucky.
+Utah topped this list as well, with one new Eagle Scout for every 161 people under 18.
+But the population-adjusted numbers moved these states from outside the top 10 into it: Idaho, Wyoming, Connecticut, Missouri, Rhode Island, Nebraska and Hawaii.

-California, second on the original list, drops to No. 40 on the adjusted one.
+California, second on the unadjusted list, moves to 41 on the adjusted list.

 - Rhode Island